 - According to requirements set for by State of Michigan, L'esprit Academy is a smoke-free environment.
-You may smoke outside in designated areas only.
-In Canton, the smoking area is on the grassy east side of the building with the chairs and tables. - All smoking materials must be properly extinguished and disposed of in appropriate containers. - You may not smoke within six feet of any entrance, ventilation system or open window. - L'esprit Academy is a drug free workplace.
+You may smoke outside in designated areas only. - All smoking materials must be properly extinguished and disposed of in appropriate containers. - You may not smoke within six feet of any entrance, ventilation system or open window. - L'esprit Academy is a drug free workplace.
 Sale, purchase or possession of drugs, alcohol, or other dangerous substances on premises is prohibited.
 See Campus Security Report for more details. - Attending or working at L'esprit Academy while using, under the influence of or possession of alcohol or drugs is grounds for immediate termination.
 If suspected, you will be required to submit a drug or alcohol test and personal items in the Academy or on its grounds will be subject to search. - A federal or state drug conviction can disqualify a student for Title IV funds.
 Please refer to the HEOA notice given to students upon enrollment, on our website and posted in student lounge. - L'esprit Academy's drug prevention policy includes information on state and federal penalties for illegal drug use, consequences of drug and alcohol convictions on federal student aid, disciplinary action for breach in policy as well as recommendations to outside state, federal and private counseling services.
 These items are reviewed during orientation with all incoming students and are available on the institution website in the Annual Security Report and Drug and Alcohol Abuse Prevention Program (DAAPP). - L'esprit Academy is a federally regulated institution; therefore, federal drug laws apply to our facilities.
 Regardless of State or local legalization of marijuana use, marijuana is not allowed in our facilities and students cannot smell of marijuana or be under the influence of marijuana to be clocked in and participating in school.